 We Know How To Protect Your Rights And We Are Ready To Fight For You!Give Us A Call »

 Damages Available in a Charleston Nursing Home Abuse Case

-Several factors will determine the damages available to a senior if we can prove they suffered from abuse in a Charleston, SC long-term care facility.
-The type of abuse, the severity of any injuries, and other specific circumstances are key to not only the value of the case but also to the types of damages available.
+Several factors will determine the damages available to a senior if our team can prove they suffered from abuse in a Charleston, SC long-term care facility.
+The type of abuse, the severity of any injuries, and other specific circumstances will determine the value of your case.

-Your loved one may or may not qualify to collect all these types of damages, depending on their individual situation.
-However, they should be eligible for at least some of these damages if we can prove they suffered abuse:
+Your loved one may qualify to collect different types of damages, depending on their situation.
+Some damages may include: